BlueBrain/sonata-extension/source/recipe.rst

 pathways, and used to reduce the structural connectome to a functional one.

 Each rule may have properties corresponding to :ref:`selection`.
-In addition to the selection attributes, exactly one set of constraints have to be used:
+In addition to the selection attributes, exactly one set of parameters have to be used:

 - ``mean_syns_connection``, ``stdev_syns_connection``, and ``active_fraction``
 - ``bouton_reduction_factor``, ``cv_syns_connection``, and ``active_fraction``